New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Observations

-We also observed \sn\ with the Near-Infrared Camera 2 (NIRC2) using the laser guide star (LGS) AO system \citep{wizinowich2006} on the 10-m Keck II telescope in Hawaii on 2008 Aug.
-25. We have re-reduced the LGS AO images presented by \citet{smith08-2006gy} and derive revised values for the $K'$-band magnitudes of \sn, as summarized in Table~\ref{tbl-KeckAO}.\footnote{Late-time AO Keck observations were all made in $K'$-band.
-The uncertainty associated with the transformation between $K'$-band and $K_s$-band is small compared to the absolute calibration uncertainty and therefore for the late-time AO images $K' \approx K_s$.} We also present the first measurement of the $H$-band flux from the AO images taken on 2007 Dec.
+We also observed \sn\ on 2008 Aug.
+25 with the Near-Infrared Camera 2 (NIRC2) using the laser guide star (LGS) AO system \citep{wizinowich2006} on the 10-m Keck II telescope in Hawaii.
+We have rereduced the LGS AO images presented by \citet{smith08-2006gy} from days 398 and 461\footnote{Note that \citet{smith08-2006gy} refer to these epochs as day 405 and 468, which is the elapsed time in the observed frame.
+All epochs in the present work are labelled in terms of the elapsed time in the rest frame.} and derive revised values for the $K'$-band magnitudes of \sn, as summarized in Table~\ref{tbl-KeckAO}.\footnote{Late-time Keck AO observations were all made in the $K'$ band.
+The uncertainty associated with the transformation between $K'$ and $K_s$ is small compared to the absolute calibration uncertainty; hence, for the late-time AO images $K' \approx K_s$.} The uncertainty on these measurements is large ($\ga 0.17$ mag), and is dominated by the uncertainty in the single calibration star within the field of view.
+We also present the first measurement of the $H$-band flux from the AO images taken on 2007 Dec.
 2. To obtain this $H$-band measurement, despite a lack of 2MASS stars in the field, we measured the $H - K'$ color of \sn\ relative to the $H - K'$ color of the host galaxy, and calibrated this against the $H - K_s$ color of the galaxy in the archival 2MASS images.
 The large uncertainty for this measurement reflects the accuracy with which we can determine the color of the galaxy from the 2MASS images.

 As part of a {\it Hubble Space Telescope (HST)} snapshot survey (GO-10877; PI Li), \sn\ was observed with the Wide Field Planetary Camera 2 (WFPC2; \citealt{holtzman1995a}) using the $F450W$, $F555W$, $F675W$, and $F814W$ filters on 2008 Nov.
 22. The data were reduced in the standard fashion using {\bf multidrizzle} \citep{koekemoer2002}.
-NGC 1260 and SN 2006gy were located at the center of the PC chip of WFPC2, which has a native pixel scale of 0.0455$\arcsec$ pixel$^{-1}$.We follow the recipe of \citet{dolphin2000} to do charge transfer efficiency correction and photometric reduction of the WFPC2 images.
+NGC 1260 and SN 2006gy were located at the center of the PC chip of WFPC2, which has a native pixel scale of 0.0455$\arcsec$ pixel$^{-1}$.
+We follow the recipe of \citet{dolphin2000} to do charge-transfer efficiency correction and photometric reduction of the WFPC2 images.
 Our measurements of the \sn\ magnitudes are summarized in Table~\ref{tbl-HST}.
 A false-color image of this detection is shown in Figure~\ref{false-color}.